Isopolito/Ganchos/README.md

 This allows a fully qualified path to be used and the plugin can live anywhere on the system.
 If it's not found, the path will be treated as relative to the plugin directory where the meta file lives.

-##### Optional Meta File Properities
+##### Optional Meta File Properties
 * `putDataInEnvironment`: *Boolean*; when true will put the input data to the plugin into the environment instead of passing it in as parameters to the exec file.
 Useful for shell scripts.
 Ganchos [Event Type](engine/src/shared/plugins/EventType.ts) and [Event Data](engine/src/shared/plugins/EventData.ts) will be preceded by `ganchos_`.
 For instance: `ganchos_eventType`.
-EventData will have all the non-null properties provdied in the same format, ex: `ganchos_filePath`.
-All the [plugin configuration](https://github.com/Isopolito/Ganchos#plugin-configuration-file-options) settings will be saved into the environmnet like `ganchosConfig_SETTINGNAME`.
+EventData will have all the non-null properties provided in the same format, ex: `ganchos_filePath`.
+All the [plugin configuration](https://github.com/Isopolito/Ganchos#plugin-configuration-file-options) settings will be saved into the environment like `ganchosConfig_SETTINGNAME`.
 * `isEligibleForSchedule`: *Boolean*; when true, plugin will be ran by the scheduler on startup and then on the interval provided by the `runEveryXMinutes` plugin configuration setting
 * `osTypesToRunOn`: *Array of strings*; if provided, the plugin will only run on the os types in the list.
 Values are: 'aix' | 'darwin' | 'freebsd' | 'linux' | 'openbsd' | 'sunos' | 'win32'
 * `eventTypes`: *Array of strings*; the plugin will be executed when an event in the list occurs.
 If this is empty the plugin will ignore events altogether.